Eyongtarh/Riders-Club-Project/DEPLOYMENT.md

 **Final Deployment**

-* Set debug to False locally + delete DISABLE_COLLECTSTATIC from config vars in Heroku dashboard.
+* Set debug to False locally + delete DISABLE_COLLECTSTATIC from config vars in Heroku dashboard after collecting static files.
 * Commit and push the changes to GitHub.